 NATIONAL AMARETTO DAY

-Amaretto in Italian means “a little bitter” and is made from bitter almonds or apricot kernels or both.
+The word Amaretto in Italian means “a little bitter,” because it is made from bitter almonds or apricot kernels or both.
 Makers infuse it in pure alcohol or brandy, resulting in a strong almond flavor.
 This traditionally Italian liqueur carries a reputation for being fragrant.

 Another Amaretto tale comes from the same area of Italy.
 However, this story tells of a young Lazzaroni couple blessed by the Cardinal of Milan in 1718.
 The couple honored his visit with a unique recipe of their own, producing an amaretto cookie like no other.
-And this one came in a bottle.
-Of course, their recipe was also a closely guarded family secret for generations.
+And this one came also came in a bottle.
+Of course, they also closely guarded their recipe generations.
 In 1851, the Lazzaroni family began selling their amaretto liqueur, and the family is still producing it today.

 HOW TO OBSERVE #NationalAmarettoDay

 Amaretto can be enjoyed in several ways.
 Whether you bake or mix a drink, celebrate the day with the flavor of amaretto.
 The aroma alone is quite satisfying.
 The amaretto sour is likely the most familiar amaretto cocktail.
 However, amaretto also complements coffee and citrus beverages, too.
 Thanks to amaretto flavor syrups you can also enjoy delicious mocktails.

 But you don’t have to stop there for an amaretto flavor.
 Baked amaretto also makes for delicious baked goods!
 Experiment with recipes or share your favorites.
 We even have a recipe for you to try.

 National Day Calendar continues to research the origins of this liqueur holiday.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!